Katalin Hankovszky

 Introduced by Maurice (Mo) Hagar There is much to commend this case study.
 While the COVID crisis has proven a setback for some, forward-thinking companies like Invitech understand that such crises create opportunities for both Solution Focus (SF) and Agile.
 As well, Invitech demonstrates the synergies between SF and Agile, of which even forward-thinking companies often fail to take advantage.

-As shown here, Invitech’s blended approach addresses and mitigates some of the challenges that organisations often face when pursuing Agile “transformation.
+As shown here, Invitech’s blended approach addresses and mitigates some of the challenges that organisations often face when pursuing Agile “transformation.”
+It is worth noting in this case study that:

 Bea Bincze & Kornel Csajtai